Mwi-haki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-A script that creates an empty file called hello.
+A script that adds execute permission to the owner of the file hello.